vdclab/vdclab-wiki/SCOPe.md

 - Not as easy to use as SCOP2 (both based on SCOP classification of proteins)
 - Major difference from SCOP2 is integration of [Astral database](http://astral.berkeley.edu)
 - Keeps good track of where annotations came from
+- Good tool to find outgroup for phylogenies

 ## Citation